avast/pytest-docker/README.md

 ### `docker_compose_command`

 Docker Compose command to use to execute Dockers.
-Default is to use Docker Compose v1 (command is `docker-compose`).
-If you want to use Docker Compose v2, change this fixture to return `docker compose`.
+Default is to use Docker Compose V2 (command is `docker compose`).
+If you want to use Docker Compose V1, change this fixture to return `docker-compose`.

 ### `docker_setup`